Rangers vs. Tigers Player Props Betting Odds

 Semien Stats

-- Semien will look for his third straight game with a hit in this contest.
-In his last five games he is batting .292 with a double and a walk.
+- Semien will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .333 with a double, a home run, a walk and an RBI.

 Semien Recent Games